The lure of the law of attraction

 - Gratitude.
 Our final concept corresponds perfectly with the first Hermetic Law of Mentalism.
 For in the degree that we realise, or learn that ours is a Mental Universe, and acknowledge there is a Mind behind it, from which all has arisen, so do we give thanks to that Mind, however we may conceive it.
 This brings us into harmony with the Universe and the Laws which govern it, and our affairs will prosper in the degree that we act in accordance with them, and the reverse holds good when we act in opposition to them.

 Now it works, now it doesn't

 Having enumerated the main concepts which comprise the so-called law of attraction it will be clear how and why it works—when it works, which is not always, or in the manner its practitioners hoped for.
 The reasons for this are legion, some of which we have discussed above.
 A weak will or the inability to concentrate or visualise effectively prevents any results, or results will be haphazard, or even the opposite of what we intended.
 This too, should be obvious.
 An electrical analogy may make our meaning clearer, for thinking is an electrical activity, and man is an electro-magnetic being, as science is slowly discovering.
 If you put in too much or the wrong type of current, you blow a fuse, too little, and the machine will not function efficiently.
-This natural phenomenon obeys the first and most important Hermetic Law enshrined in the well-known, but little understood occult maxim: 'As Above, so below.'
+This natural phenomenon obeys the second Universal Hermetic Law enshrined in the well-known, but little understood occult maxim: 'As Above, so below.'
 The wiser we become the less likelihood of blowing a fuse, and the more likely we are to obtain what we desire.